hunterr007/mas-tools-api-vscode/README.md

 ### Stop Manage

 * To Stop Manage, choose Option - "MAS Tools API: Stop Manage Pods"  from Search bar.
-You'll see pop up in right hand corner success message and MAS Pods will stop in few mins.
+First environment confirmation dialog will open.
+If continue, you'll see pop up in right hand corner success message and MAS Pods will stop in few mins.

 ![alt text](images/image-stopmanage.png)

 ### Upload Manage log in S3

 * To Start Manage, choose Option - "MAS Tools API: Upload Logs to S3" from Search bar.

-You'll see pop up in right hand corner success message and MAS Pods will start in few mins.
+First environment confirmation dialog will open.
+If continue, you'll see pop up in right hand corner showing success message.
+File# uploaded for the API call will also be displyed.

 ### Stream Manage Logs